Improved Bounds for Online Facility Location with Predictions: Experimental Evaluation

-In Figure~\ref{fig:experiments_random}, we evaluate the competitive ratio of our algorithm using two new methods for generating predictions, \verb|random_alpha_predictor|, \verb|random_perturb_predictor|.
-In both methods, for each new demand $x$ connected to an optimal center $c^\ast$, the prediction is at distance $\alpha \cdot d(x, c^\ast)$ to $c^\ast$, where $\alpha$ is defined as in Theorem~\ref{thm:lower_bound}.
-However, each prediction is reflected randomly over all possible perpendicular hyperplanes passing through $c^\ast$.
-This is implemented by multiplying the vector $(\vec{x}-\vec{c}^\ast)$, connecting the demand's location $\vec{x}$ to the center's location $\vec{c}^\ast$, with a random vector $\pm 1$ vector of the same dimension as that of $\vec{x}$ and $\vec{c}^\ast$.
-The prediction is obtained by adding the resulting vector to $\vec{c}^\ast$.
+{\bf Random Reflections.} In \cref{fig:experiments_random}, we assess the competitive ratio of our algorithm using a third approach to prediction generation: \verb|random_perturb_predictor|.
+For each new demand $v$ mapped to an optimal center $c^{*}$, the associated prediction $p$ is located on the line connecting $v$ to $c^\ast$ at distance $\alpha \, d(v, c^{*})$ to $c^\ast$.
+However, the prediction is then randomly reflected across all possible perpendicular hyperplanes passing through $c^{*}$.
+This is done by multiplying the vector $p-c^{*}$ by a random $\pm 1$ vector of the same dimension as $p$.
+Consequently, the prediction is obtained by adding the resulting vector to $c^{*}$.

-Interestingly, we observe that in all datasets, the competitive ratio of our algorithm reaches that of Meyerson's algorithm, when the parameter $\alpha$ is close to $0.5$.
-This is because the random reflections might produce a prediction with distance to the nearest open facility significantly larger than the distance of the unreflected prediction to the nearest facility.
-Therefore, due to our facility opening rule, these predictions are more likely to open a new facility, resulting to an increased competitive ratio.
-Fortunately, this can only increase the competitive ratio by, at most, a constant factor.
+We observe note that across all datasets, the competitive ratio of \nameref{alg:greedy3_fl} matches that of Meyerson's algorithm as soon as the parameter $\alpha$ approaches $0.5$.
+This happens because random reflections may generate predictions with distances to the nearest algorithm's facility significantly larger than those of predictions without random reflections.
+Consequently, due to our facility opening rule, these predictions are more likely to cause a new facility to open, thereby leading to an increased competitive ratio.